 The global Coronavirus pandemic has thrown every organization into chaos.
 All of us have had to adapt our way of life around this challenging situation.
 By reducing our activity, we can ensure that the vulnerable in our society are kept safe.

-At Dorchester Habitat for Humanity, we have taken the precaution of closing our offices, construction sites, and ReStore home improvement outlet.
+At the nonprofit organization Dorchester Habitat for Humanity, we have taken the precaution of closing our offices, construction sites, and ReStore home improvement outlet.
 We’ve done this to keep our valued volunteers, supporters, and members of the public safe.

 We might have closed temporarily, but that doesn’t mean that we don’t need your help.
 Dorchester Habitat for Humanity is one of the hundreds of volunteer organizations out there struggling to stay afloat during this time, so we need all the help we can get.

-If you’re interested in finding out how you can help us to continue to bring safe, affordable housing to the Summerville area during the pandemic, then read on.
+If you’re interested in finding out how you can help us continue bringing safe, affordable housing to the Summerville area during the pandemic, then read on.

 Donate To Us